MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 ---
 # Configure FxCop analyzers

-The [FxCop analyzers](install-fxcop-analyzers.md) consist of the most important "FxCop" rules from legacy analysis, converted to .NET Compiler Platform-based code analyzers.
-You can configure FxCop code analyzers in two ways:
+The [FxCop analyzers package](install-fxcop-analyzers.md) consists of the most important "FxCop" rules from legacy analysis converted to .NET Compiler Platform-based code analyzers.
+For each rule, you can configure its severity (for example, whether it's an error or a warning) in an [EditorConfig file](use-roslyn-analyzers.md#set-rule-severity-in-an-editorconfig-file) (starting in Visual Studio 2019 version 16.3) or in a [rule set](#fxcop-analyzer-rule-sets).
+For some rules, you can also refine which parts of your codebase they should be applied to through [configurable options](fxcop-analyzer-options.md).

-- With a [rule set](#fxcop-analyzer-rule-sets), which lets you enable or disable rule and set the severity for individual rule violations.

 - Starting in version 2.6.3 of the [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers) NuGet package, through an [.editorconfig file](#editorconfig-file).
 The [configurable options](fxcop-analyzer-options.md) let you refine which parts of your codebase to analyze.